daniel5151/ANESE/README.md

 Left   | Left arrow
 Right  | Right arrow

+There is also basic controller support through SDL.
+Note: i've only tested with an xbox controller, so milage may vary.

 There are also a couple emulator actions:

 Action             | Keys
 -------------------|--------
+Exit               | Esc
 Reset              | Ctrl-R
 Power Cycle        | Ctrl-P
 Toggle CPU logging | Ctrl-C